-- 2. There is an implicit role of making value judgements in a resource management system.
+- There is an implicit role of making value judgements in a resource management system.
 The current Government considers that some key principles must be adhered to in any reform of the resource management system.
 These include upholding Part 2 of the Resource Management Act 1991 (RMA), providing for local decision-making and meaningful participation, and achieving good environmental outcomes. - 3.
 Cabinet has confirmed the Cabinet Environment, Energy and Climate Committee's work programme.
 This includes considerably improving the effectiveness of the resource management system [CAB-MIN-18-0246]. - 4.
 The Minister for the Environment (the Minister) has agreed to the scope of a narrow bill to amend the RMA, to be progressed in 2018, which reduces complexity, increases certainty, and ensures that public participation is enabled where appropriate in resource consent processes.
 The Minister has noted that a more comprehensive reform of the resource management and planning system will be needed to address wider issues. - 5.
 The problems addressed in the proposed bill have been identified through the Ministry's analysis, and feedback from council practitioners and other stakeholders.
 We have used evidence from previous consultation, for example, the RIS and Select Committee process for the Resource Legislation Amendment Bill 2015 (RLAB), and limited consultation with selected council practitioners to inform our views. - 6.
 An indicative quantification of costs, or avoided costs to councils has been undertaken using data obtained from councils through the Ministry's National Monitoring System (NMS).
 The actual impact of the proposals will be better understood following public input through the Select Committee process.
 Future monitoring will also be undertaken to evaluate the implementation of the proposals.
 Comprehensive and systemic analysis has not been carried out because the amendments focus on a narrow range of legislative concerns. - 7.
-The changes to be included in the proposed bill that are outlined in this impact summary broadly fit the following criteria: - problem well-defined the scope and scale of the problem is reasonably wellknown and requires minimal further policy development and consultation
+The changes to be included in the proposed bill broadly fit the following criteria: - problem well-defined the scope and scale of the problem is reasonably wellknown and requires minimal further policy development and consultation

 - statutory fix required the problem is created by the legislation and is not better addressed through national direction, regulation or guidance - simple solution the problem is anticipated to require relatively straightforward amendments and minimal consequential changes - cost effective the solution is generally easy for councils to implement and does not require major changes to existing systems and processes. - 8.
 The criteria ensure that the proposed changes have minimal implementation costs users of the system, particularly councils.
-This is important given that recent changes in the system from the Resource Legislation Amendment Act 2017 (RLAA) are still being implemented. - 9.
-The proposed bill also includes a proposed new planning process for freshwater, which is not addressed in this impact summary.
-That proposal does not meet all of the criteria in paragraph 7 above, but is subject to separate analysis in the impact statement - A new planning process for freshwater.
+This is important given that recent changes in the system from the Resource Legislation Amendment Act 2017 (RLAA) are still being implemented.